TallKite/linnstrument-firmware/README.md

 Details: outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
 You can double-tap or triple-tap the NEXT and PREV footswitches to skip forward/backward multiple sequences.
 Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one footswitches to go anywhere.

 But from within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
-(Otherwise one could never exit.)
+(Otherwise you could never exit.)

 SEQUENCER PROJECTS LOAD/SAVE SCREEN: When exporting/importing projects to/from your computer, the updater app refers to projects by number.
 These project numbers now run top to bottom, with the top row being 1-4 not 13-16.
 This is more intuitive because it matches how people read, for example how you are reading this very paragraph right now.

 BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
-It's good for multi-colored displays like certain microtonal displays.
+It's good for multi-colored displays like the custom note lights #2 (the one marked as A#) or certain microtonal displays.
 The BLNK option appears right after CELL and SAME.
 (Don't confuse BLNK for blinking with BLIN for blinders.)

 SAME/BLINK CARRY OVER: If both splits are set to SAME or BLNK, playing in one split shows matching notes in the other split too.

 MULTI-COLORED NOTE LIGHTS: Each of the 12 (or more!) notes can be any color.
 Transposable.
 Access it through the microLinn menu after setting the edo to 12, see below.

 SHOW A CUSTOM LIGHT PATTERN IN ONE SPLIT ONLY: Choose any of the 3 patterns (the scales marked A, A# and B) and it will replace the note lights.
 If you use one split as a clip launcher, you can color-code your clips.
 See also Locator CCs below.
+BTW this feature fixes a bug in which the custom light pattern would cover up a split set to CC faders or strum.

 LOCATOR CCs: A locator CC message can be sent immediately after every note-on and note-off, indicating the row and column.
 Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
-Or use this feature plus a custom LED pattern to create large drum pads for more easily playing drum midi.
-Or create a third split, a column of on/off buttons.
+Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
+Or create a third split, perhaps a column or two of on/off buttons.

-The XYZ data is not accompianied by locator CCs (to avoid midi glut), so this feature works best when repurposing a pad for percussion or for a non-musical purpose.
-For musical purposes, see Tuning Table mode below.

-Details: one type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
+Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 For cols 1-16, the data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
 Choose the two CC types through the microLinn menu, see below.

+The XYZ data is not accompianied by locator CCs (to avoid midi glut),

-If your DAW isn't programmable, download locatorCC.jsfx from the github.
-It defines a rectangular region on the Linnstrument, within which it can either set notes to a fixed note or transform them into a CC message.
+If your DAW isn't programmable, download LinnstrumentLocatorCCs.jsfx from this github.
+It defines a rectangular region on the Linnstrument, within which it can either transpose all notes to a specific note (good for drum pads) or transform them into a CC message.
 It runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+(Hopefully someone can duplicate this effect in Max 4 Live and other platforms.)
 Thanks to KVR forum member vorp40 for the locator CC idea!

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------